Emile666/Ebrew_Qt/README.md

 # Software Development Environment
 Qt 5.
 This version replaces the Ebrew 2.0 version created with Borland C++ Builder 6.

-This release is still under heavy development.
-It is shown here just to have version control active on this project.
-It is not intended to be actually used in a brewing session!
+This release is under development, but has already been used in the brewhouse.

 # Interface with Brew-Arduino
 The Arduino-Nano uses a virtual COM port or an Ethernet connection as its main-connection to the PC.
 This virtual COM port used the USB port of the Arduino-Nano.
 At the PC side, the Arduino Nano is recognised by Windows